ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/06-BestPractices.md

 > ## Checklist
 >
-> There are a few techniques we can use to help break down a problem before coding.
+> There are a few techniques we can use to help break down a problem before coding:
 > 1. Determine the inputs
 > 2. Determine the outputs
 > 3. Test a simple example